irmen/Pyro4/examples/robots/Readme.txt

 if you want to connect remotely to the game server!
 If you don't have a nameserver running, you can still launch the gameserver but you won't be able to connect to it with the Pyro clients.
-(make sure you launch the name server with SERIALIZERS_ACCEPTED=pickle)

 You can click a button to add a couple of robots that are controlled by the server itself.
 But it is more interesting to actually connect